 We examine patterns of international consumption risk sharing using a large dataset that includes industrial as well as developing countries.
 The basic data are taken from the Penn World Tables (PWT; see Heston, Summers, and Aten, 2002 for a description of the dataset).
 Per capita real GDP, real private consumption, and real public consumption constitute the measures of national output, private consumption and government consumption.
 All data are in constant (1996) international prices.
-Since the PWT covers only the period 1960-2000, we extend the data through 2004 using the World Development Indicators (WDI).
+We extend the PWT data for through 2004 using the World Development Indicators (WDI).
 For the measures of financial integration, we rely on the External Wealth of Nations Database (Lane and Milesi-Ferretti, 2006).
-Data on institutional quality are based on the International Country Risk Guide and data on domestic credit to the private sector are from Beck et. al. (2000).
+Data on institutional quality are based on the International Country Risk Guide, and data on domestic credit to the private sector are from Beck et. al. (2000).
 We combine information from these different sources to construct a dataset comprising annual data over the period 1960-2004 for 72 countries.